alberto56/dcycleblog/_posts/2019-03-04-accounting.md

 A second invoice is much the same but removes $3,750 from our income and adds the equivalent 5000 CAD to our receivables.

-Our fictional Canadian client then paid 5000 CAD in full, which removes 5000 CAD from our receivables and adds the equivalent $3,750 to our bank account (this is not specified, but is calculated from the exchange rate).
+Our fictional Canadian client then paid 5000 CAD in full, which removes 5000 CAD from our receivables and adds the equivalent $3,750 to our bank account (this is not explicitly specified, but is calculated from the exchange rate).

 Our U.S. client pays _part_ of their invoice, $2,500, removing $2,500 from our receivables and adding $2,500 to our bank account, leaving $2,500 in our receivables.